data-crafts/data-crafts.github.io/_posts/2021-04-09-value-engineering-part-1.md

 ### Increase the win rate

 VE is very powerful in getting the executive sponsorship that you need to win a deal.
-I found it a key differentiator in the eyes of my customer when they compare us to the competition.
+I found it a key differentiator in the eyes of my customers when they compare us to the competition.
 It gives your champion the best tool to advocate for your solution.

 ### Expand the deal size